cdervis/Polly/Docs/docs/index.md

 - `CMakeLists.txt`: The game's CMake script
 - `Src` folder: Contains the game's source code
-- `MyGame.hpp`: The starting class for the game
+- `Game.hpp`: The starting class for the game
 - `Assets` folder: Contains the game's assets, such as images and sounds

 You can change the game's name and other properties in `CMakeLists.txt` to your liking.